Alive and Kickin' (album)

-Alive and Kickin' is an album by the American R&B musician Fats Domino, released in 2006.
+Alive and Kickin' is an album by the American musician Fats Domino, released in 2006.
 Proceeds from the album were directed to Tipitina's Foundation, an organization committed to preserving the musical culture and legacy of New Orleans.
 The album raised around $150,000 for the foundation in its first year of release.

 Alive and Kickin was Domino's final studio album.
 He had intended to support it by headlining the 2006 New Orleans Jazz & Heritage Festival, but had to cancel due to illness.

 Production

 The album's 13 tracks were recorded at least six years before they were released.
 Much of the album was recorded at Ultrasonic Studios, New Orleans.
 The songs were written by Domino, aside from one by Bobby Charles and one by Floyd Tillman.
 Domino's backing band included saxophonist Herbert Hardesty and, from the Dirty Dozen Brass Band, saxophonist Roger Lewis.